Putting out the Welcome Mat

 - How can we reach other adults with low literacy skills?

-The information gathered at three-and six- month follow-up can also be useful for recruitment.
-For example, you might be able to attract new learners if you can clearly demonstrate that the majority of previous learners did indeed meet their goals and went on to enhanced independence, further education or employment.
+Use information gathered through follow-up results to further promote how your agency can benefit learners.
+For example, you might be able to attract new learners if you can clearly demonstrate that the majority of previous learners did indeed meet their goals and what those goals were.

 Following Up with Potential Learners

-Lack of follow-up with potential learners by literacy agencies was a problem identified by ABC Life Literacy in its research.
 Ensuring that your literacy agency follows up promptly and courteously with potential learners on initial contact is crucial.
 It would be frustrating for someone who has taken that first difficult step of contacting a literacy agency to be left waiting for the phone to ring.
-If your agency has a waiting list you should still follow up to explain the waiting list process or refer them elsewhere.
-And once someone is on a waiting list, it is a good idea to keep in touch so they don’t think you’ve forgotten about them.
+If your agency has a waiting list you should still follow up to explain the waiting list process.
 If your agency is not the right place, be sure to make a quick and helpful referral to the appropriate service provider.

 Reaching Diverse Cultural Groups